 Microsoft offers two levels for Insiders.
-There’s the Fast level for those who want the earliest possible access to new features.
+There’s the Beta Channel (formerly the Insider Channel, or “Insider Fast”) level for those who want the earliest possible access to new features.
 The downside of this level is that it’s more prone to bugs and other issues that could make using Office a frustrating experience.
-Then there’s the Slow level, which offers substantially less risk.
+Then there’s the Current Channel (Preview) level, which offers substantially less risk.
 Both options are available for Windows PCs and Macs, while other platforms may offer just one of those options.
-Here’s a look at how to join the Office Insider program whether you’re on a PC, Mac, Windows 10 Mobile handset, an Android phone, or an iOS device.
+Here’s a look at how to join the Office Insider program whether you’re on a PC, Mac, an Android phone, or an iOS device.

 How to join the Office Insider program on a Windows 10 or 11 PC